Mervyn Peake: Later life

-In 1956 Mervyn and Maeve visited Spain, financed by a friend who hoped that Peake's health, which was already declining, would be improved by the holiday.
+In 1956, Mervyn and Maeve visited Spain, financed by a friend who hoped that Peake's health, which was already declining, would be improved by the holiday.
 That year his novella Boy in Darkness was published beside stories by William Golding and John Wyndham in a volume called Sometime, Never.
-On 18 December the BBC broadcast his radio play The Eye of the Beholder (later revised as The Voice of One) in which an avant-garde artist is commissioned to paint a church mural.
+On 18 December the BBC broadcast his radio play The Eye of the Beholder (later revised as The Voice of One), in which an avant-garde artist is commissioned to paint a church mural.
 Peake placed much hope in his play The Wit to Woo, which was finally staged in London's West End in 1957, but it was a critical and commercial failure.
 This affected him greatly – his health degenerated rapidly and he was again admitted to hospital with a nervous breakdown.

+During this period he was published primarily in New Worlds by Michael Moorcock, a consistent supporter since the mid-1950s.

 Declining health

 He was showing unmistakable early symptoms of dementia, for which he was given electroconvulsive therapy, to little avail.
 Over the next few years he gradually lost the ability to draw steadily and quickly, although he still managed to produce some drawings with the help of his wife.
 Among his last completed works were the illustrations for Balzac's Droll Stories (1961) and for his own poem The Rhyme of the Flying Bomb (1962), which he had written some 15 years earlier.

-Titus Alone was published in 1959 and was revised in 1970 by Langdon Jones, editor of New Worlds, to remove apparent inconsistencies introduced by the publisher's careless editing.
+Titus Alone was published in 1959 and was revised in 1970 by Langdon Jones, an editor of New Worlds, to remove apparent inconsistencies introduced by the publisher's careless editing.
+Jones, also a composer, set The Rhyme of the Flying Bomb to music.
 A 1995 edition of all three completed Gormenghast novels includes a very short fragment of the beginning of what would have been the fourth Gormenghast novel, Titus Awakes, as well as a listing of events and themes he wanted to address in that and later Gormenghast novels.

 Death

 Throughout the 1960s, Peake's health declined into physical and mental incapacitation, and he died on 17 November 1968 at a care home run by his brother-in-law, at Burcot, near Oxford.
-He was buried in the churchyard of St Mary's in the village of Burpham, Sussex.
+He was buried in the churchyard of St Mary's in the village of Burpham, West Sussex.

 A 2003 study published in JAMA Neurology assessed that Peake's death was the result of dementia with Lewy bodies (DLB).

 His work, especially the Gormenghast series, became much better known and more widely appreciated after his death.
 They have since been translated into more than two dozen languages.